pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 They just halve the amount that the miners get, which means that actually, at the moment, it's 3.75, and then after a certain, I think, yeah,

-3.125.
+student: 3.125.

-3.125, ETC with everyone.
+prof: 3.125, ETC with everyone.
 And next time, when we do the halving, that is 1.6 something.
 And we do it every 210,000 blocks, as I showed you.
 So we do it every 210,000 blocks, which means that if you divide it by 10 minutes, it's every two years or so.

-Every four years.
+student: Every four years.

-So every four years, you do the halving.
+prof: So every four years, you do the halving.
 And the last one was what, one and a half or two years ago.

-April 2024.
+student: April 2024.

-Yeah, I agree.
+prof: Yeah, I agree.
 You see, I'm not dealing with this event so much.
-So that's something that will happen next time.
+So that's something that will happen in the next time.
 So the next one will be in...

-2028.
+student: 2028.

-2028, yeah, so 2028, still great.
+prof: 2028, yeah, so 2028, still great.
-So two years ago, almost.
+So in two years, almost.
 And then...

-So, but if we halve and halve and halve and halve, after some time, there will be no incentive, there will be no proper reward.
+So, but if we halve and halve and halve and halve, after some time, there will be no incentive, there will be no block reward.
 How will the system then still be running?
 Why should people...

-What, no, transaction please.
+student:  transaction please.

-That's the idea.
+prof: That's the idea.
 The idea is that then, and this will take place in year 2000...

+student: 2140.

+prof: Yeah.
 2140.
-Yeah.
-2140.
 That's the year when there will be no more block rewards.
-So still more than a year ago.
+So still more than a hundred years away.
-And until then, they just speculate, or the inventors speculate that then this will just be based on transaction.
+And until then, they just speculate, or the inventors speculated back then that this will just be based on transaction fees.
 I don't know, I just wanted to look this up.
 Could be a nice task for you to look this up.
-What is the count ratio between block reward and mining fees?
+What is the current ratio between block reward and mining fees?
-It could already be that we soon reach that.
-Miners get more mining fees, more transaction fees than what they want.
+It could already be that we soon reach that miners get more transaction fees than block reward.
 Because there are almost 10,000 transactions in there.
-And imagine that there is someone sending five bitcoins.
-And if you get them, one or two percent as a transaction fee, you get already quite fast.
+And imagine that there is someone sending five bitcoins and if you get them, one or two percent as a transaction fee, you would get already quite fast...
 This is why people do that.
 Actually.
-That is why people do that.
-This is why people do that.
-Actually.
-That is why you can now start mining.
+That is why you can still start mining.
 You wouldn't have much luck, you see, with this example here.

-What's the minor from putting more bitcoins in itself while mining the block?
+student: What stops the miner from putting more bitcoins in itself while mining the block?

-Yeah.
+prof: Yeah.
-If you put in 10 bitcoins,
-and you send that block to all the other blocks, to other miners, what will they do?
+If you put in 10 bitcoins to me, and you send that block to other miners, what will they do?

-Reject it.
+student: Reject it.

-Reject it and reject it.
+prof: They check it and reject it.
-You are just playing for us and probably they are just like this.
+You are just playing false and probably they will just blacklist you.
 From then on, you are gone.
 You have to find a new IP number then.
-Because they are like this.
+Because they blacklist you.
-So that's something that would work.
+So that's something that wouldn't work.

-So I think what we learn now is that we do, what we learn now is that how this is all being organized.
+So I think what we learned now is how this is all being organized.
 So we have these kind of blocks.
-We learn how you actually, why we do that.
+We learned why we do that.
-The incentive for doing that, to invest money and computing power into that.
-Because you get a rock reward.
-Beyond probably just the idea of I would like to be part of the community.
-Because I believe in Bitcoin and cryptocurrencies also.
+The incentive for doing that, to invest money and computing power into that: because you get a block rewards - beyond probably just the idea of I would like to be part of the community because I believe in Bitcoin and cryptocurrencies also.

+## org

-And one question, one thing that you also should know about is this.
+And one thing that you also should know about is this...
-And then stop because that's probably the right rate.
+And then we can stop because that's probably then a good break.
-And then next time we discuss what happens if we have two blocks.
+And then **next time** we discuss **what happens if we have two blocks being found**.
-Being found.
-How the actual transaction works.
+**How the actual transaction works**.
-But this would open up now pretty much.
+But this would open up now too much.

+## slide: "Hash-Funktionen and Merkle Tree"

 Merkle tree.
 Do you know Merkle trees?
 I mean it has nothing to do with our old chancellor.
-Same name but it's not.
-What's named after her.
+Same name but it's not named after her.
 The Merkle tree is the way we organize the transactions in a block.
 So I was actually cheating here.
-I said, well we have a header.
+I said, well we have a **header**.
-And below that we have a list of all the transactions.
+And below that we have a **list of all the transactions**.
-This is not what we do.
+This is **not what we do**.
-We do it a little bit of a way.
+We do it in a different way.
-So what we actually do here is that we have.
-This kind of organization of each block.
+So what we actually do here is that we have this kind of organization of each block.
 So each block has the previous hash.
 That's what we have.
-We have timestamp, also code.
+We have timestamp, also cool.
-We have the nodes.
+We have the nonce.
 And we have the root of the Merkle tree.
-And you see we are not listing our transaction just in a list.
+And you see we are not listing our transactions just in a list.
 And we hash that.
 What we do is we take transaction number zero.
 So we have four transactions in this example here.
 Zero, one, two, three.
-And then we take the hash of transaction number zero.
-And we have to hash of number one.
+And then we take the hash of transaction number zero and the hash of number one.
 We have two hashes.
 We combine that into a hash.
 And do the same here in our tree.
 And then actually we hash these pairs against each other.
 And that gives the root.
-So actually some miners which are called light nodes.
-These light nodes, they don't contain all the information here.
+So actually some miners which are called the **light nodes**, these light nodes, they don't contain all the information here.
 They just contain that.
 So they just work in the network.
 And they just work in the network.
 And they do some kind of proof that the new node is correct or things like that.
 But they don't contain all the information because that information is quite large.
-Downloading the whole Bitcoin blockchain.
-So really the data is gigabytes.
+Downloading the whole Bitcoin blockchain, so really the data, is gigabytes.
-I'm not sure 900 gigabytes or so.
+I'm not sure, 900 gigabytes or so.

-800 gigabytes.
+student: 800 gigabytes.

-800 gigabytes.
+prof: 800 gigabytes.
 That means that if you want to now become a miner to download the software, it takes a minute.
 Installing it, probably just a minute.
 Downloading 900 gigabytes takes days.
-So although, but you would then run something like a light node, which are some of the lighting network or things like that, that would be run on the rest of the time.
+So although, but you could then run something like a light node, or the lighting network or things like that, that could be run even on a Raspberry Pi.
 But that's something we will probably discuss later on.

-So what we actually organize this is that within the core data, we just have one hash.
+So how we actually organize this is that within the core data we just have one hash.
 And that's the hash of all the transactions that is combined as this Merkle tree.
 And when I saw this first, I thought why?
-I mean, why do we hash always the pairs and then we hash the pairs and put it there.
+I mean, why do we hash all these pairs and then we hash the pairs and put it there.
 We could just hash that and put it there.
 Do you have any idea why?
-Why do we do this kind of tree?
+**Why do we use this kind of tree?**
 I mean, computer scientists, they love trees, obviously.
-Yeah, so we do everything in trees, but the list and then hash it.
+Yeah, so we do everything in trees, but the list and then hashing it?

-I was thinking maybe we can, using that somehow find out if somebody cheated.
+student: I was thinking maybe we can, using that somehow find out if somebody cheated where he cheated.

-Where are you cheated?
-No, no.
+prof: No, no.
 Any other guess?

-To avoid like going over the side of the block, having this one hash.
+student: To avoid like going over the side of the block, having this one hash.

-Yeah, but that's the same.
+prof: Yeah, but that's the same.
 If we, why don't we just hash this pair-wise and we put the hash in there or just taking that and put the hash in there.
 That's almost the same.

-That can work with something too.
+student: That can work with subtrees.

-Yeah, it goes into the right direction.
+prof: Yeah, it goes into the right direction.

-If I manipulate H1, the hash to three would still be correct.
+student: If I manipulate transaction one, the hash to three would still be correct.
 I could identify which way I'm going to go.

-Yeah, it goes also in the right direction.
+prof: Yeah, it goes also in the right direction.
 Yeah.

-It allows also miners to change the Merkle route slightly.
+student: It allows also miners to change the **Merkle root** slightly.
-In case, for example, they run out of non-space, you can also change a little bit the Merkle route and then go over a new hash space.
+In case, for example, they run out of **nonce space**, you can also change a little bit the Merkle root and then go over a new **hash space**.
 I'm not sure that's the answer you're looking for.

-No, I don't get this.
+prof: No, I didn't get this.
 I'm looking for another solution.

-The point is that what happens if you want to check if a certain transaction is actually within this example here.
-So we store all the transactions and we just hash everything and put this into our business ticket route.
+The point is that what happens if you want to check if a certain transaction is actually within, this example here, so we store all the transactions and we just hash everything and put this into our, this is `Tx_Root` (see figure on slide).
-So we have all the transactions and we hash it and we get it into TXROO.
+So we have all the transactions and we hash it and we get it into `Tx_Root`.
 And we have that one.
 If I give you now a transaction, I give you transaction number one, which is this one.
-This is TX0 and this is TX1.
+This is `Tx0` and this is `Tx1` (see figure on slide).
 I give you transaction number one.
-What do you need to know if this transaction is in this particular block?
-If I give you also the TXROO.
+What do you need to know if this transaction is in this particular block, if I give you also the, if you know the `Tx_Root`?
-So the question is the following.
+So the question is the following:
 I give you a transaction and I claim that this transaction is actually being in block number 11.
 Which kind of information do you need to know to check if transaction number one is in block number 11?
 In this example.
+Let's take this example first.

-In this example first, using the mark to do the reverse hash.
+student: Do the math to do the reverse hash.

-Not the reverse hash but like the bit mask.
+prof: Not the reverse hash but...

+student: ... like the bit mask to ...

-This is not concatenated.
+prof: This is not, they are not concatenated to identify them.
 They are just hashed and hashed and hashed.

-All the transactions.
+student: All the transactions.

-In this case, I need all the transactions to check if transaction number one is here.
+prof: All the transactions.
+Yeah, in this case here, I need all the transactions to check if transaction number one is here.
 So I need 1000 transactions or in this case, let's say, I need 4 transactions.
-Let's say it's just a 4.
+Let's say, just a 4.
 I need 4 transactions to check if transaction number one is in this block.

-How many other transactions information do I need to know if transaction number one is in this block using a mercury?
+How many other transactions' information do I need to know if transaction number one is in this block using a Merkle tree?

+student: ... subtree ...

-I need transaction number 0.
-I compute this, I compute that and I need the hash 23.
+prof: Subtree, which is I need transaction number 0 and I compute this, I compute that and I need the hash...
-I don't need this and this so I need 1, 2, 3.
+I don't need this and this, so I need 1, 2, 3.

-The hash 0 would be already enough right?
+student: The hash 0 would be already enough right?
-The transaction 0 could be anonymous.
+The transaction 0 could be anonymous?

-The Yama, this is not stored.
+prof: Yeah, but this is not stored.
 The only thing that is actually stored in the node is this.
 That's the interesting thing and that also gives these light nodes some kind of sense.
 If I claim that my transaction is in block number 12 and this node doesn't know all the other hashes, I just need to provide my transaction, transaction number 0 and that can be computed if this is the same as this one.
-So normally I would need to provide all the false transactions.
+So, normally I would need to provide all the four transactions.
-Here I just need to provide 3.
+Here, I just need to provide 3.
-Now imagine that you don't have such a simple mercury.
+Now imagine that you don't have such a simple Merkle tree.
-We have a much larger mercury where we have much more nodes.
+We have a much larger Merkle tree where we have much more nodes.
-Then again the information I need to provide to check that a transaction is in the mercury is normally only the number of levels of the tree.
+Then again the information I need to provide to check that a transaction is in the Merkle tree is normally only the number of levels of the tree.
-You automatically get up and you just need to provide the pairing hashes and that reduces computing power and data that you need to provide.
+You automatically get up and you just need to provide the pairing hashes and that then reduces computing power and data that you need to provide.

-How do I know in this case for example hash 23, 24 in the root of the store?
+student: How do I know in this case for example hash 23 is in the root stored?

-This is then often stored here within the node.
+prof: This is then often stored here within the nodes themself.
-That's how they know that.
+They know that.
 They need to do less comparisons.

-This is the head-out.
+student: This is the header.
 Then the block itself really contains all the data.

-For example if one node wants to communicate that to another node, then it just needs to send this, this, this and that.
+prof: For example, if one node wants to communicate that to another node, then it just needs to send this, this, this and that.

-Actually in mercurys they have been invented before blockchain.
+Actually, Merkle trees they have been invented before blockchain.
 They have been invented in communication technology.
 In communication technology you want to save computing power and you want to save bandwidth.
 If you want to communicate that to someone else, you just need to reduce the amount of information instead of the whole information.
-With a reduced amount of information you can check that part of the information is contained in that information.
+With a reduced amount of information you can check that parts of the information is contained in that information.
-So in mercurys, maybe someone can look it up on where mercurys came from.
+So Merkle trees, maybe someone can look it up on where Merkle trees came from.
 I believe they came from communication technologies.
-They wanted to make communication more like that.
+They wanted to make communication more light.

+## org

 Okay, good.
 With this we can stop today.
-What we do next time is then to discuss what happens if we have more than one front-section.
+What we do next time is then to discuss what happens if we have more than one transaction.
 How do we actually send if we have one bitcoin?
-But I only want to pay you a half of bitcoin.
+But I only want to pay you a half bitcoin.
 How can I cut a bitcoin into two pieces?
 I don't know.
-I know that you don't know that.
+I know that, you don't know that.
 Next time we discuss that.
 Some other very interesting issues.
 Then we also go to some other kind of blockchain principles.
-Because at the moment bitcoin is the only blockchain that is still using 2K.
+Because at the moment **bitcoin is the only blockchain that is still using proof of work**.
-But there are others in the group of state.
+But there are others which use **proof of stake**.
-Then we discuss how the group of state works and what they actually do.
+Then we discuss how proof of stake works and what they actually do.

-I will think if I can give you already some kind of exercises.
-Maybe it will just be some questions that you ask for yourself.
-So that you can recap that you understood all the things.
+I will think if I can give you already some kind of exercises, maybe it will just be some questions that you can ask for yourself, so that you can recap that you understood all the things.

 Okay, good.
 See you next time.
 Next time.

 Okay, exam date.
 Normally I do it in week one or two after the last lecture.
 Would that be okay?